Bat Removal Temple Terrace

 • Repair of wildlife damage, both inside and outside of the home.

-First, we spend a lot of time looking for entry points to bats.
-Ensuring that there aren’t any other points of entry is essential to prevent future infestations.
+The first step we take is to spend a great deal of time identifying bat entry points.
+To prevent future infestations, it is important to ensure that there are no other entry points.
 The next step involves the installation of one-way doors to allow the bats out, but not back in again – this is a safe and humane method of removing the bats from your house without harming them.

-To prevent any accidental contact with bats, we double-check that all bats have left your home.
+We then double-check that all bats are out of your home to prevent accidental contact with any bat that may have been missed.
 We seal all entrance points with steel wool and mesh screens to stop bats from entering again.

 Next, clean up with professional-grade cleaners and sanitizers any fecal matter left behind by bats in your insulation and floor.
 We will go to great lengths in order to make sure your home is free from odors or guano.
-Fogging with enzyme cleaner is also done after the insulation has been removed to make sure every nook and cranny is disinfected.
+After the insulation is removed, it is necessary to fog with enzyme cleaner in order to disinfect every corner.

 Dangers of DIY Bat Removal